jaysilverman/machine-learning-2017/README.md

 	scikit-learn
 	seaborn

 The easiest way to setup this environment is to install the Anaconda Python 3.6 distribution (https://www.anaconda.com/download).
 Anaconda already has the necessary packages pre-installed.
-After cloning this repository run the command "jupyter-notebook" from the newly created machine-learning-2017 directory.
-In the webpage which is automatically displayed in your web browser navigate to the project you wish to run and click on the Jupyter notebook.
+After cloning this repository run the command "jupyter notebook" from the machine-learning-2017 directory.
+On the notebook dashboard which shows a list of subdirectories click on a project folder and select one of the Jupyter notebook files (i.e. file with .ipynb suffix).
+If you need help using the Jupyter notebook you can find documentation here (https://jupyter.readthedocs.io).